 Online relationships or romance, though a popular phrase nowadays, still has not been well recognized as a substitute for face-to-face romantic interaction despite being more than 25 years that the study of Parks and Floyd (1996) showed that a real or genuine relationship can be developed and maintained online, and can sustain in the offline world.
 At almost the same time, Walther (1996) showed that online romance is as intimate as normal communication.
 It is argued that within a few years of its conception, it became the new norm of relationship (Parks & Roberts, 1998).
-Doring (2002) asserted that technological advancements have also led to an increased prevalence in an online romance with many individuals actively seeking out partners online through social media sites while the rest being indirectly affected, as people in their social circles such as friends, relatives, partners, or clients fall in love online or partake in cyber affairs.
-It consists of singles who actively seek romantic partners over the internet to seek potential partners with online dating sites serving as a platform to carry out these activities (Madden & Lenhart, 2006).
-Against the prevalence notion of that time, Baker and Whitty (2008) also contended that like a face-to-face relationship, an online romantic relationship too carries a bond, which is emotional and/or cognitive.
+Doring (2002) asserted that technological advancements have also led to an increased prevalence in online romance with many individuals actively seeking out partners online through social media sites while the rest being indirectly affectedas people in their social circles such as friends, relatives, partners, or clients fall in love online or partake in cyber affairs.
+Online dating sites serve as a platform for singles who actively seek romantic partners over the internet to meet potential partners (Madden & Lenhart, 2006).
+Against the prevalent notion of that time, Baker and Whitty (2008) contended that like a face-to-face relationship, an online romantic relationship also carries a bond, which is emotional and/or cognitive.

 These relationships might be initiated online, however, it is not necessary and in many cases, couples could have been acquaintances and then moved to online romance (Baker & Whitty, 2008).
-However, Griffiths (2015) has categorized online relationships into three types.
+However, Griffiths (2015) has categorized online relationships into three types:.
 The first relationship is referred to as being purely virtual with no actual contact between individuals, the interaction is sexual and the relationship may be for a shorter term as they generally have partners in real life.
 The second relationship has been categorized as people who meet online but intend to carry it forward as a real/actual relationship after building an emotional connection.
-This type of relationship might include sharing photographs, offline meetings, and if located geographically close, their internet use would slowly reduce, since more time in actual would be spent instead of virtual.
-Lastly, the third category of online relationships would be where individuals met offline but a major part of maintaining it would be online, mostly due to geographical constraints.
+This type of relationship might include sharing photographs, offline meetings, and if located geographically close, their internet use would slowly reduce, since more time in real life would be spent instead of in the virtual world.
+Lastly, the third category of online relationships would be where individuals met offline but maintaining a major part of it online mostly due to geographical constraints.

-Research shows online romance as facilitating positive interpersonal connections and in many ways equal to face-to-face relationships (Whitty & Carr, 2017).
-It suggests that online dating sites are the most popular way to initiate romantic relationships these days (Tong et al., 2016), some of which include Tinder, OkCupid, Bumble, etc. In a recent study, Goldberg et al. (2022) argued that relationships on social media are relatively easy to initiate as well as to avoid romantic communications.
+Research shows online romance as a facilitation of positive interpersonal connections and in many ways equal to face-to-face relationships (Whitty & Carr, 2017).
+It suggests that online dating sites are the most popular way to initiate romantic relationships these days (Tong et al., 2016), some of which include Tinder, OkCupid, Bumble, etc. In a recent study, Goldberg et al. (2022) argued that relationships on social media are relatively easier to initiate as well as to avoid romantic communications.
 They further argued that because of the various affordances of social media, the search for information about the partner becomes convenient, easy, and anonymous.
 Online romance eases relationship satisfaction amongst couples with intimacy, trust, and communication (Anderson & Emmers-Sommer, 2006).
-Not only it is just a matter of convenience or satisfaction, but it is also more of a need for the changing times and relationship dynamics, especially in a crisis like COVID-19.
+Not only it is just a matter of convenience or satisfaction, but it is also more of a need for the changing times and relationship dynamics, especially in a crisis period like COVID-19.

 Committed/Non-Committed Relationships